Hannahdlewis/JS-Password-Generator/README.md

 ## Usage

-This web app enables employees to generate random secure passwords based on a set of criteria.
-User will be given a series of prompts and will need to select which criteria they would like to include in thier newly generated secured password.
+This web app enables users to generate random secure passwords based on a set of criteria.
+User will need to select a unique passworkbe given a series of prompts and will need to select which criteria they would like to include in thier newly generated secured password.

 ## Installation